 Mr. Bohley serves as Senior Vice President, Chief Financial Officer and Treasurer, a position he has held since June 2018.
 Mr. Bohley began his career at Allison in 1991 with the Finance department where he held positions of increasing responsibility, including General Accountant, Tax Specialist, Internal Auditor, Plant Analyst, Manager of Manufacturing Analysis, and Manager of Financial Planning and Analysis.
 In 2001, Mr. Bohley joined Marketing, Sales and Service, where he held the position of National Account Executive.
 In 2003, he relocated to Sao Paulo, Brazil as Director of Latin American Operations, and he returned in 2006 as Director of International Marketing and Business Planning.
 In October 2007, following Allison's divestiture from General Motors, Mr. Bohley rejoined the Finance department and was promoted to Executive Director of Financial Planning and Analysis, Pricing and International Finance.
 He added Investor Relations to his responsibilities in January 2013 and Business Planning in August 2014.
 He was promoted to Vice President, with the added responsibility of the treasury department, in March 2016 and became Treasurer in July 2017.
-Mr. Bohley was promoted to Vice President, Chief Financial Officer in June 2019.
+Mr. Bohley was promoted to Vice President, Chief Financial Officer and Treasurer in June 2018, and then to Senior Vice President, Chief Financial Officer in June 2019.
 He added business development to his responsibilities in December 2018 and Information Systems and Services to his responsibilities in June 2020.
 Mr. Bohley holds a bachelor's degree in business, with majors in accounting and finance, from the Kelley School of Business at Indiana University.